 After each injection, you may notice redness and swelling in the area.
 Some patients will have allergy symptoms such as sneezing, congestion, or hives.
 Both children and adults can undergo immunotherapy; however, the American Academy of Allergy Asthma & Immunology notes that these “allergy shots” are typically not recommended for patients aged five and younger.

 We monitor all of our patients for about 30 minutes after each treatment.
 Extreme reactions, while very rare, can happen.
 After a few months of treatment, you’ll enter the maintenance phase.
-Drs Noga Askenazi and Eugenia Hahn, and Physician Assistant Meredith Cirrincione determine the best treatment interval during this phase, which maybe once or twice a month.
+Dr. Noga Askenazi and staff determine the best treatment interval during this phase, which maybe once or twice a month.
 After three to five years, most patients won’t require additional allergy treatment and can enjoy life.